1.0 Policy Purpose

 This policy is not intended to inhibit or restrict free expression or exchange of ideas.
 The University’s commitment to academic freedom can be found in full in the Faculty Rules & Regulations, Part 5, Section 12.I.C.

-Speech or expression protected by the University’s statement on academic freedom and freedom of expression are not subject to sanction under these procedures, unless they rise to the level of Harassment or Discrimination.
+Speech or expression protected by the University’s statement on academic freedom and freedom of expression are not subject to discipline under this policy, unless they rise to the level of Harassment or Discrimination.

 3.2 Education